Civil Registration and Vital Statistics

 Partnering with Data2X

 CRVS is inherently country-led, but international and regional guidance can encourage momentum and harmonization.
-Data2X is supporting gender and national civil registration and vital statistics strengthening efforts through two regional partnerships: in Africa, with the UN Economic Commission for Africa (UNECA) and the Africa Programme for Accelerated Improvement of CRVS (APAI-CRVS), and support from the African Development Bank, covering 54 countries,; and in Asia and the Pacific, with the UN Economic and Social Commission for Asia and the Pacific (UN ESCAP), covering 60 countries.
-Data2X is helping national and regional bodies incorporate a gender dimension into national CRVS plans through gender analysis of existing data (completed reports below), and global and regional advocacy to highlight the importance of including marriage and divorce registration as critical components of CRVS strengthening efforts – given these events’ particular relevance for women and girls’ lives.
+Data2X supported gender and national CRVS strengthening efforts through two regional partnerships: in Africa, with the UN Economic Commission for Africa (UNECA), the Africa Programme for Accelerated Improvement of CRVS (APAI-CRVS), and the African Development Bank, covering 54 countries; and in Asia and the Pacific, with the UN Economic and Social Commission for Asia and the Pacific (UN ESCAP), covering 60 countries.
+Data2X helped national and regional bodies incorporate a gender dimension into national CRVS plans through gender analysis of existing data, and into global and regional advocacy to highlight the importance of including marriage and divorce registration as critical components of CRVS strengthening efforts – given these events’ particular relevance for women and girls’ lives.

 - Gender Issues in CRVS and Access to Adult Identity Documentation